-Figure~\ref{hybrid_real}a illustrates the root hybrid set for $c_0=0$, for a root length of $N=20$, with the value $b$ corresponding to each $c_1$ represented as a color from blue to dark red.
+Figure~\ref{hybrid_real}a illustrates the root hybrid set for $c_0=0$, for a root length of $N=20$, with the values of $\phi_{0,c_1}(1)$ corresponding to each $c_1$ represented as colors from blue to dark red.
 For $c_0=0$, the critical orbit will always be bounded when using the template with all entries zero.
-With the color map in Figure~\ref{hybrid_real}a, the blue region represents the values of $c_1$ for which $\langle {\bf s} \rangle = 0 \hdots 0$ is the only $N$-root that confines the critical orbit to the escape disc.
-The dark red central region represents the values of $c_1$ for which \emph{all} $N$-roots confine the critical orbit to the escape disc $\mathbb{D}(R_e)$.
+With the color map in Figure~\ref{hybrid_real}a, the blue region corresponds to the values of $c_1$ for which $\langle {\bf s} \rangle_{_N} = 0 \hdots 0$ is the only $N$-root that confines the critical orbit to the escape disc.
+The dark red central region corresponds to the values of $c_1$ for which \emph{all} $N$-roots confine the critical orbit to the escape disc $\mathbb{D}(2)$.
 In other words, this is the region of $c_1$ for which the pair $(0,c_1)$ is $N$-well behaved.

 Figure~\ref{hybrid_real}b illustrates the central plateau of the hybrid set by comparison with an approximation of the traditional Mandelbrot set ${\cal M}$, computed based on the same number $N$ of iterates.
-The former is a subset of the latter, property which remains true in the limit of $N \to \infty$:
+The former is a subset of the latter, a property which remains true in the limit as $N \to \infty$:

 \begin{thm} The set of infinitely well-behaved pairs $(0,c_1)$ contains the disc centered at the origin, of radius $1/4$. \end{thm}

 {\bf Proof.} Consider $c_1 \in \mathbb{C}$, with $\lvert c_1 \rvert < 1/4$.
 Then $\Delta = 1-4 \lvert c_1 \rvert >0$, and one can define $\ds d = \frac{1 +\sqrt{\Delta}}{2} = \frac{1+\sqrt{1-4\lvert c_1 \rvert}}{2}$.
 Notice that $0<d<1$.
 Suppose now that $\lvert z \rvert <d$.
 It follows that